-A unique feature of this degree is that it is designed with flexible study opportunities.
 The focus of the course is the study of play, development and learning in children from birth to six years old in a socio-cultural context and the implications of this for practice in early childhood settings.
 A range of local and international perspectives are taken including: children’s rights, children’s health and well-being, pedagogical and curriculum approaches, diversity and inclusion.
 The course therefore draws on a range of disciplines such as psychology, sociology and social policy, education and health.
-The course emphasises the links between theory and practice and highly values the development of professional as well as academic skills and knowledge.
+There is also a strong focus on the links between theory and practice and highly values the development of professional as well as academic skills and knowledge.

 Recognition of Prior Learning (RPL)

 Portobello Institute has mapped the learning outcomes of the awards listed below thereby gaining recognition of prior learning (RPL) with LMU for students holding the following qualifications: